Muraad/Monad-CSharp/README.md

 Monad like programming with C#.

-An abstract base class IMonad that extends IEnumerable, IObservable and IObserver Some implementations of the IMonad:
+An abstract base class Monad that extends IEnumerable, IObservable and IObserver Some implementations of the IMonad:
 - Maybe
 - Identity